 Grooming challenges with obese cats

 It could possibly be a tough part if your cat is obese or aged as your cat can get some cuts while grooming.
-On the other hand, shaving would be the best solution to deal with that.
-However, you can contact animal grooming experts for the same.

 Get Ready to Shave Your Cat